implico/frontend-starter/README.md

 Libs installed with Bower are fetched using [main-bower-files] plugin.
 If you don't want to include a particular package, use `overrides` option in the `bower.json` (see also [main-bower-files] docs).

-### Views, styles, JavaScript: framework
+### Views, styles, JavaScript: static framework
 What is proposed here can be illustrated in the following three sections.
-Naturally, you can use your own way.
+Naturally, you can use your own way (e.g. see [AngularJS integration](#angularjs-integration)).
 Also, any comments and suggestions will be appreciated.

 #### 1. Views
 Add an individual id to e.g. `body` element for each page type, like index, contact, news... prepended with "page" keyword: